Europe’s Energy Transition in 2026: Why EVs Are Becoming Critical Grid Assets

 Looking Ahead

-It will also be built in software – and in the batteries of connected electric vehicles.
+The future grid will not only be built with cables and substations – it will also be built in software, and in the batteries of connected electric vehicles.

 Already live across Europe